 Carbon footprint measures the quantity of carbon emissions financed by our investment divided by the AuM (Assets under Management) invested and is also referred to as the financed emission intensity or emission intensity.
 It indicates the climate impact that an investor is responsible for per USD 1 million of financing.
 It is a normalised metric; the carbon footprint of different portfolios and benchmarks can be compared regardless of the size.
 The carbon footprint can fluctuate without a change in carbon emissions due to movements in the issuer value.
-Understanding the change in investment or issuer versus the change in carbon emissions is an important step in monitoring the environmental progress of the investment.
-The Total Carbon Footprint is the sum of all issuer carbon emissions financed by our investment, divided by the value of the portfolio.
+Understanding the change in investment or issuer versus the change in carbon Footprint is the sum of all issuer carbon emissions financed by our investment, divided by the value of the portfolio.